DIY: How to Prepare Your Soil with a Front-Tine Tiller

 Whether you're reseeding a lawn or preparing soil for a garden, basic tools don't always cut it.
 A rototiller is a landscaping machine that uses metal tine blades to cultivate the soil.
 On a front-tine tiller, the blades are positioned in front of the machine's wheels.
-This model is typically light and easy to maneuver around your property.
-Before starting a major cultivating project, here are some important tips on how to use a front-tine tiller.
+Here are some tips to help you make easy work of soil prep.

 Step 1: Wear Protective Gear

 Before starting a task with a cultivator, make sure to wear safety glasses so stray dirt and debris don't get in your eyes.
 Consider also putting on a pair of thick work gloves for optimal grip as you handle this device.

 If you're using a gas front-tine tiller, add fuel to the tank's fill line.
 For a corded electric model, an extension cord might be required if you're working far away from a power outlet.
 A battery-operated machine is ideal when working away from an outlet, but it must be fully charged ahead of time.

 Step 3: Check the Tires

 Make sure both tires are at the right pressure, which is typically between 15 and 20 pounds per square inch (PSI).
 Use your gauge to check the pressure.
 If the PSIs are low, fill the tires with air using an air compressor or pump.